 You are here

+Welcome to Bolton Street Cemetery, Wellington's oldest European cemetery dating back to 1841.
 Many of early Wellington's notable figures are buried here.
 The cemetery offers a tranquil and historically interesting escape from the city, just minutes from the centre.
-There is a heritage rose collection inspired by original graveside plantings.
+See the heritage rose collection woven through the tombstones, inspired by original graveside plantings.
 Blooms peak from November to December.

 Entry to the cemetery is from:

-The cemetery sits either side of the motorway.
+The cemetery sits on both sides of the motorway.
 A pedestrian over-bridge links The Terrace side of the park to the Botanic Garden.
 Some trails are unsealed and include steps.

 There are limited parking and wheelchair access at the Kinross Street entrance.
 Parking is limited to 2 hours.
 Access is through Centennial entrance to the Botanic Garden on Glenmore Street.
 Parking is also available along Bowen Street.